stedwick/codecov-mcp/README.md

 ### Tools
 - `get_commit_coverage_totals` - Returns the coverage totals for a given commit and the coverage totals broken down by file.
+Uses [this api](https://docs.codecov.com/reference/repos_totals_retrieve).

 ### Prompts
 - `suggest_tests` - Suggests tests to write based on Codecov report.
-- `write_suggested_tests` - Write the suggested tests.

 ## Installation

+Usage: Ask your AI agent to "run the get_commit_coverage_totals tool" in your chat.

-No need to install anything, just run with `npx` and put in your Codecov API key from [here](https://app.codecov.io/account/) - Go to Settings -> Access.
+Configure: No need to install anything, just run with `npx` and put in your Codecov API key from [here](https://app.codecov.io/account/) - Go to Settings -> Access.

 And git url: `git remote get-url origin`